clementlefevre/Wolf-of-Mauer-Park/README.md

 # Wolf-of-Mauer-Park
-A rough approach of prediction for forex.
+A rough approach of Forex prediction.